-The format to write this formula is:
+The format to write this formula is as follows:

 Let us look at the below screenshot.

 We have selected the cell ‘A2’ (by clicking on it) after we entered the formula in the cell where we wish to get the output.
-Once the input cell reference (‘A2’ in this case) has been entered, we can close the bracket and press the ‘Enter’ key or simply press the ‘Enter’ key to get the text converted into uppercase.
+Once the input cell reference (‘A2’ in this case) has been entered, we can close the bracket and press the ‘Enter’ key or simply press the ‘Enter’ key to convert the text into uppercase.
 The output is shown in the image below.

 How to use Uppercase in Excel?

 Like every other function/formula we use in MS Excel, we also need to define parameters for ‘Upper’.
 We cannot enter multiple cell references in the formula of uppercase.
 However, if more than one word is written in a cell, all the words will get converted to uppercase after executing this formula, as shown in the above image.

 We can use the uppercase formula on multiple cells by dragging it (just like any other formula of MS Excel).
 Follow the below steps to understand how to use the ‘Upper’ function in MS Excel to convert the alphabet in a cell to the uppercase.